• Skip to primary navigation

 Instructions

-• Use same steps as for the Sweet Braided Easter Bread with Raisins to prepare the dough.
-After the dough rises, remove from the plate onto oiled large cutting board.
+• Prepare the Dough: Use the same steps as you would for the sweet braided Easter bread with raisins to prepare the dough.
+Once the dough has risen, remove it from the plate onto a large oiled cutting board.

-• Split the dough onto 3 – 4 pieces, depends how big is your pots.
-If you are using 6” wide and 3” deep you will need to divide the dough into 4 pieces.
+• Split the Dough: Next, split the dough into 3-4 pieces, depending on the size of your pots.
+If you're using pots that are 6 inches wide and 3 inches deep, you'll need to divide the dough into 4 pieces.

-• While your bread is baking make the glaze.
-Into a small bowl add milk and powdered sugar.
-Mix for few minutes.
-Add lemon juice squeezed from a lemon.
-Beat for another minute.
-Cover and set aside until ready to use.
+• Make the Glaze: While your bread is baking, prepare the glaze.
+In a small bowl, mix milk and powdered sugar for a few minutes.
+Then, add freshly squeezed lemon juice.
+Beat the mixture for another minute.
+Cover the glaze and set it aside until you're ready to use it.

 Tried this recipe?Share your photo on Instagram @valyastasteofhome or tag #valyastasteofhome!